gar1t/gage-save/tests/cmd-runs-list.md

 ## Incompatible options

-    >>> run("vml runs --json --verbose")
+    >>> run("gage runs --json --verbose")
-    vml: --json and --verbose cannot both be specified Try 'vml runs list --help' for more information.
+    gage: --json and --verbose cannot both be specified Try 'gage runs list --help' for more information.
     <exit 1>

-    >>> run("vml runs --archive X --deleted")
+    >>> run("gage runs --archive X --deleted")
-    vml: --archive and --deleted cannot both be specified Try 'vml runs list --help' for more information.
+    gage: --archive and --deleted cannot both be specified Try 'gage runs list --help' for more information.
     <exit 1>

-    >>> run("vml runs list --all --limit 5")
+    >>> run("gage runs list --all --limit 5")
-    vml: --all and --limit cannot both be specified Try 'vml runs list --help' for more information.
+    gage: --all and --limit cannot both be specified Try 'gage runs list --help' for more information.
     <exit 1>